Even if you just want to study the code, it probably makes a lot of sense to do so in an IDE.

 Alt-F5or via right-click on the project in question, and then:

-..._jrebel.launchfor both client and server.
+..._jrebel.launchconfigs.
 You can them in case you have the JRebel Eclipse plugin.

 Note that until eclipse version neon2 the lombok integration is tricky.
-The recommended eclipse version is neon3, as the lombok integration works out of the box with the lombok gui installer (also across multiple eclipse projects).
+The recommended eclipse version is at least neon3, as the lombok integration works out of the box with the lombok gui installer (also across multiple eclipse projects).
 See here for further infos.

 We don’t think there is a need to dictate a particular IDE,

-however, when contributing, please make sure to text-format your contribution in a way that allows us to get a meaningfull diff. to that end, note that your IDE might be able to import our Eclipse formatting spec.
+but when contributing, please make sure to text-format your contribution in a way that allows us to get a meaningfull diff. to that end, note that your IDE might be able to import our Eclipse formatting spec.